enkidevs/curriculum/javascript/core/functions-i/setting-default-values-with-short-circuiting.md

 ---

-# Setting default values with `short circuiting`
+# Setting default values with "short circuiting"

 ---
 ## Content

-`Short circuiting` returns the value of the second operand based on the value of the first.
+"Short circuiting" returns the value of the second operand based on the value of the first.

 Instead of setting default values as below: